strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Export all database tables to JSON or CSV format.
    - Import single tables or entire folders in JSON or CSV format (with manual steps).

-⚡ **Performance:**
+⚡ **Performance**
    - No noticeable performance impact during editor runtime.

-🔧 **Open Source and Community Made**
+🔧 **Open Source**
-   - Full source code available on Github for free.
+   - Open source and the full source code is available on Github for free, but please consider to donate if you are using this tool actively.
-   - Unity Asset Store version is the same project, but with premium support.
+   - Unity Asset Store version is the same project and soon available.
-   - Made by a solo developer for the community.

 ## Supported Platforms